KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_scene_gltf2.rst

 when rendering in real-time, such that assets can be delivered to desktop, web, or mobile clients and be promptly displayed with minimal processing.
 As a result, quads and n-gons are automatically converted to triangles when exporting to glTF.
-Discontinuous UVs and flat-shaded edges may result in mildly higher vertex counts in glTF compared to Blender, as such vertices are separated for export.
+Discontinuous UVs and flat-shaded edges may result in moderately higher vertex counts in glTF compared to Blender, as such vertices are separated for export.
 Likewise, curves and other non-mesh data are not preserved, and must be converted to meshes prior to export.